|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 Disputatio: Disputation.
 A disputation was a printed [more] and publicly held lecture, often in the large lecture room of the main university building, followed by various respondents (students, chosen by the lecturer, as well as any faculty who chose to respond).
 There were three basic kinds of disputations: (1) the pro receptione was part of one’s habilitation (after which one received the right to teach at the university; Kant’s 1755 New Elucidation [writings] served this purpose [more]), (2) the pro loco was the inaugural address expected whenever someone entered a professorship (see Kant’s 1770 Inaugural Dissertation [writings] [more]), and (3) disputations required on a regular basis of professors (Kant gave just one of these: his 1756 Physical Monadology [writings]).
 This third class of disputation shrank considerably in number over the course of the 18th century.
 See the discussion at Professors.

-Dt.: Latin for detit; it is found, for instance, on lists of students enrolled in a course of private lectures, to indicate that they have paid for the course.
+Ddt.: Abbreviation for the Latin detit; it is found, for instance, on lists of students (see Subscription List) enrolled in a course of private lectures, to indicate that they have paid for the course.

 durchschossen: Interleaved.
 Kant had most of his textbooks bound with blank sheets of paper between the printed sheets.
 This allowed more room for annotations, and was easily done, since one typically bought books as folded but unbound printed sheets, and had them bound oneself.